shengFung/toDoList_Main/README.md

 For full experience:

 *Email features* -  can be used only after you paste your own sender and receiver email, with app password needed.
+Paste both receiver and sender email with app password in the `MainController.java`.
 You also have to set one of the task due date to (today) or (tomorrow) to make it triggered.

 *Reccurence,RCC feature* - All RCC have been set to 'None' to prevent spam in database, feel free to play around with RCC when you create new task but not current ones.